6.

 The Prophet

 Most of what we know about Isaiah himself comes from chapters 6-8; 36-39 of his book.
 He was the son of Amoz (not to be confused with Amos the prophet).
 There is, however, no information on Amoz.
 Isaiah lived and ministered in Jerusalem for 53 years from before 739 BC (the year King Uzziah died) to after 686 BC (the year King Hezekiah died).
-Isaiah wrote biographies of both kings which are referenced in II Chronicles (II Chronicles 26:22; 32:32).
+Isaiah wrote biographies of both kings which are referenced in II Chronicles (II Chronicles 26:22; II Chronicles 32:32).
 He was married and had at least two children who had symbolic names used in his prophetic work.

 • Shear - Jashub = "A remanent shall return" - A name given to convey hope that Judah would survive an attack by its enemies and one day return to rebuild their city.